Paul Guillaume: Life

-Being from modest origins, Paul Guillaume worked first in a garage in Montmartre and then in his gallery in Paris.
-In his gallery he presented and sold especially the works of Amedeo Modigliani, who painted several portraits of him.
+Being from modest origins, Paul Guillaume worked first as a mechanic in an automobile garage in Montmartre and then founded his own art gallery in Paris at rue de Miromesnil.
+In his gallery, he presented and sold especially the works of Amedeo Modigliani, who painted several portraits of him.

-He found African sculptures which he displayed.
-This aroused the attention of Guillaume Apollinaire (whom he met in 1911), who in turn introduced him to many of the artists of the beginning of the century in France.
+When he worked as a mechanic in an auto garage, he found some African sculptures in a delivery of rubber for the tyres, and made an exhibition of them in 1911 in the same garage.
+His display of them brought him to the attention of the poet Guillaume Apollinaire, who in turn introduced him to many of the artists of the beginning of the century in France — Pablo Picasso, Marie Laurencin ec.

 He soon organized important exhibitions, such as the Première Exposition d’Art Nègre et d’Art Océanien, on 13–19 May 1919, with a catalogue by Henri Clouzot and additional text by Apollinaire.
 Apollinaire, who died the previous year, had also collaborated with Paul Guillaume on the pioneering study Sculptures Nègres in 1917.
 This exhibition – drawn from Guillaume's private collection – placed African art at the heart of Modernism.

+During the First World War, he exhibited the works of the so-called "metaphysical" period of Giorgio de Chirico on the stage of the Vieux-Colombier theatre, while also exhibiting André Derain, Pablo Picasso, Henri Matisse and Kees van Dongen in his gallery on rue de Miromesnil.